Client(s): Vitol Foundation, World Education, Inc.

 Decades of conflict and underinvestment have left the Myanmar education system neglected and nearly dismantled.
 While education systems are now slowly improving due to recent political changes and reforms, there continues to be little access to quality education for children in remote and underserved areas.
 For those who cannot access or afford government schools, non-state ethnic education groups provide education opportunities through community schools that are parallel to the formal government education system.
 Teachers at these community schools cannot access formal government teacher training programs and thus do not have the training and professional development opportunities available in the formal education system.

-Through funding from the Vitol Foundation and World Education Innovation Fund, the Training Rural Area Community Educators (TRACE) project improves access to and increases the quality of education for vulnerable children in southeast Myanmar by training teachers in Kayah, Kayin, and Shan states.
-Teachers gain technical skills in teaching methodology and subject areas while World Education strengthens the education systems that support them.
+Through funding from the Vitol Foundation and World Education Innovation Fund, the Training Rural Area Community Educators (TRACE) project worked to improve access to and increase the quality of education for vulnerable children in southeast Myanmar by training teachers in Kayah, Kayin, and Shan states.
+Teachers gained technical skills in teaching methodology and subject areas while World Education strengthened the education systems that support them.